Building the Internet of Agents with z402

 - as a buyer or seller, when you want instant transactions

-- when you offer REST API usage as service
+- when you want to monetize REST API endpoints

-- when you offer database access as service
+- when you want to monetize database access

 - when you offer AI inference, cloud storage, etc as service